-Having portable monitors can be super useful to many beginner traders or experienced traveling traders.
+Having portable monitors can be super useful to both beginner traders or experienced traveling traders.
 For pleasure or work related use, a laptop paired with a good portable monitor will do wonders.

 An extra screen makes chart management much easier also scrolling about your favorite news site becomes a breeze.
 A solid portable monitor will give you the ease of a dedicated home station with the flexibility of a laptop.
 In the blog post below we will look at some of the top portable monitors for laptops.

-We as traders need all the simplicity in our day trading Computer Setup so we can focus on forming the best trading plans possible.
-The last thing you want is to be called away on a trip and then be stuck trading off of your phone or tiny laptop.
+We as traders need all the simplicity in our day trading computer setup so we can focus on forming the best trading plans possible.
+The last thing you want is to be is stuck trading off of your phone or tiny laptop when traveling.
 This is where the concept of a portable monitor comes into play.

-With minimalist in mind many of the portable monitors in the market today can run from $100 to well over $400.
-Their thickness and features will all play into this pricing yet you can find a great portable monitor to fit any budget.
+With minimalist in mind, many of the portable monitors in the market today can run from $100 to well over $400.
+Their thickness and features will all play into this pricing but, you can find a great portable monitor that fit's any budget.
 Your main concerns should be the size and how it is powered.

 The next major deal breakers can be how it will be held up and how it receives the display.
 Your laptop or travel desktop will only have so many allotted display ports.
 As well the graphics card that it runs can only handle so many portable monitors.